Published: Wednesday, March 10, 2004

 option is viable, it leads to rather unreadable stored procedure syntax that can be difficult to debug.

-A cleaner approach is to create a user-defined function (UDF) that can take a comma-delimited string and convert it into
+A cleaner approach is to create a user-defined function (UDF) that can take a comma-delimited string and convert it into the table format the IN operator can work with.
+In this article we'll examine how to implement this latter approach.

-Creating a Split UDF
+Creating a Split

 What we need to do is to create a function that takes a comma-delimited string and splits it into a recordset representation.

-Since this functionality is similar to the Split function in various programming languages, which splits
+Since this functionality is similar to the Split

-a delimited string into a string array, I decided to call this UDF Split.
+a delimited string into a string array, I decided to call this UDF Split

 There are generally two parameters to a split function: the list